ivorscott/blog2/content/pages/about.md

 ---
 I'm a huge fan of Docker and love using .

 Currently living in Berlin.
-Golang and K8s have caught my  lately.
+Golang and K8s has caught my lately.

 ### Where I've Worked

 Mass Mutual Financial Group, Siemens, Akelius

-### Things I U
+### Things I Us

 Design: Sketch, Invision, Balsamiq